OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

 This calculator applies to listed equity shares and equity-oriented mutual fund units where STT is paid.
-It does not cover unlisted shares, preference shares, or business-related capital assets.
-The grandfathering calculation requires the actual FMV of shares as on 31 January 2018, which should be obtained from BSE/NSE historical data.
-Consult a CA for complex transactions involving corporate actions (bonus, splits, mergers) that affect the cost basis.
+It does not cover unlisted shares, preference shares, business trust units (REITs, InvITs have different holding period thresholds), or F&O income.
+The grandfathering calculation requires the actual FMV of shares as on 31 January 2018, which should be sourced from BSE or NSE historical data.
+Consult a CA for complex transactions involving corporate actions such as bonus issues, stock splits, rights issues, or mergers that affect the cost basis and holding period.

 Frequently Asked Questions